dummylabs/thewatchman/README.md

 Watchman intentionally keeps the parsing logic lightweight.
 It doesn’t build a full model of your configuration or try to understand dependencies between files, automations, and templates.
 Instead, it reads YAML files line by line and uses regex-based heuristics to detect entity and service/action references.
 Because of this, it may produce false positives (something looks like a reference, but isn’t) and false negatives (a real reference isn’t detected).
 You can silence false positives using Ignored entities and actions (see the Configuration section).
 Reducing false negatives is an ongoing improvement area.

 ## What is does not do
 Watchman does not try to discover every missing or unavailable entity in your Home Assistant instance.
-It only reports entities and services/actions that it can find referenced in your YAML configuration (automations, scripts, dashboards, templates, etc.).
+It only reports entities and services/actions that it can find referenced in your YAML configuration (automations, scripts, dashboards, templates, etc.) and limited set of JSON files in the `config/.storage` folder, e.g. UI dashboard configurations.

 ## Configuration Options
-Watchman configuration is currently split between two locations:

- - Integration Options: Used for general setup.
-Path: Settings > Devices & Services > Watchman > Configure (General settings marked with ⚙️ below).
- - Device Controls: Used for dynamic settings (e.g., ignored labels).
-Path: Settings > Devices & Services > Devices > Watchman (Dynamic settings marked with 🎛️ below).

- The distinction between static and dynamic configuration is provisional and may change in future updates.

 [![Open your Home Assistant instance and show your integrations.](https://my.home-assistant.io/badges/integrations.svg)](https://my.home-assistant.io/redirect/integrations/)